 Boys may not wear earrings.

-Hair Boys and Girls
+Hair: Boys and Girls

-Must be kept neat, groomed, and clean cut.
+Hair must be kept neat, groomed, and clean cut.

-Hairstyle and accessories must be non-distracting.
+Hairstyles and accessories must be non-distracting.

 Bangs cannot cover eyes.